 swing charts (one book on this subject is called “Pattern, Price

 and Time” by J. A. Hyerczyk), which immediately gives you a

 birds eye view of the trend direction.

 If your monthly bar-chart trend is up, plus your weekly trend is

 up, then when you come across a daily swing bottom forming (especially

 on an expected reversal date and support price) higher than

-the previous daily swing bottom, you have one very powerful
+the previous daily swing bottom, you have a very powerful

-buy signal to go long, looking for an up-trending bullish market
+buy signal to go long and looking for an up-trending bullish market

 to start soon.